Xcash-Labs/xcashlabs-docs/docs/en/interacting/overview.md

 | Executable                 | Description
 | -------------------------- |:-----------------------------------------------------------------------------------------------------------------------------------
 | `xcash-blockchain-stats`              | Generate stats like tx/day, blocks/day, bytes/day based on your local blockchain.
-| `xcash-blockchain-mark-spent-outputs` | Advanced tool to mitigate potential privacy issues related to Monero forks.
+| `xcash-blockchain-mark-spent-outputs` | Advanced tool to mitigate potential privacy issues related to forks.
 You normally shouldn't be concerned with that.
 | `xcash-blockchain-prune-known-spent-data`  | Previous limited pruning tool to prune select "known spent" transaction outputs (from the before RCT era).
 Nowadays prefer `xcash-blockchain-prune`.
 This only saves ~200 MB.
-| `xcash-blockchain-usage`              | Advanced tool to mitigate potential privacy issues related to Monero forks.
+| `xcash-blockchain-usage`              | Advanced tool to mitigate potential privacy issues related to forks.
 You normally shouldn't be concerned with that.
 | `xcash-blockchain-ancestry`           | Advanced research tool to learn ancestors of a transaction, block or chain.
 Irrelevant for normal users.
 | `xcash-blockchain-depth`              | Advanced research tool to learn depth of a transaction, block or chain.
 Irrelevant for normal users.